Tips and Tools

 Chris and Sandy are experienced Arctic adventureres.
 All team members are understanding and supportive of Fred's needs.
 We are booked to fly north from Ottawa to Resolute via Iqaluit on May 20th, 2019 then on to southern Ellesmere Island by charter plane, returning about June 20th.
 We will ski/snowshoe/hike for a planned 150 km around Makinson Inlet, latitude ~77 degrees north.
 We want to have fun while experiencing the high Arctic environment in its springtime glory.
 The challenges of this journey will, to some extent, mirror the challenges of living with Alzheimer's.

-We also want to raise awareness about, and funds for, programs and services offered by the Alzheimer Society of B.C.
-Beginning in October 2019, we will be doing public presentations about our adventures at various libraries and seniors centres in the Lower Mainland.
-We plan to have souvenir t-shirts for sale with all proceeds going to the Alzheimer Society.
-We invite you to donate to the Society through this page and watch for updates.
+We also want to raise awareness about, and funds for, programs and services offered by the Alzheimer Society of B.C. in the Fall of 2019, we made public presentations about our adventures at various libraries in the Lower Mainland.
+Proceeds of t-shirts for sale went to the Alzheimer Society of BC.